Setup¶

 join_project_name: false

-with CI tool
+Using mkdocs_puml with CI tool

 Often, PlantUML code includes a lot of URLs pointing to GitHub resources.
 That may result in rate limit errors, forcing you to build your documentation several times.
 This is especially problematic when building the documentation using CI tool.

-to the relative directory inside your repository resulting in
+You can set a cache path to the relative directory inside your repository resulting in

 a config similar to